 - a.
 Be an Active status GUE Tech 1 instructor. - b.
-Have taught ten GUE Tech 1 classes. - c.
-Be certified as a GUE Tech 2 diver with at least 150 Tech 2 level dives beyond Tech 2 certification. - d.
+Have taught ten actual, complete, and uninterrupted GUE Tech 1 classes. - c.
+Be certified as a GUE Tech 2 or GUE CCR 2 diver with at least 150 Tech 2 or CCR 2 level dives beyond Tech 2 or CCR 2 certification. - d.
 Have conducted at least 400 non-training dives. - e.
 Register as a Tech 2 instructor candidate with GUE HQ. - f.
 Intern-as a registered candidate-one GUE Tech 2 class. - g.
-Earn one endorsement from a GUE IE (3.3.2.3, c, iii). - h.
+Provide proof of at least 15 non-training Tech 2 level dives conducted within the 12 months prior to their final IE (form to be submitted to an IE).
+Dives must be conducted in an environment with sea-like conditions. - h.
+Prior to their final IE, have participated in at least one project requiring technical dives in open water. - i.
+Earn one endorsement from a GUE IE (3.3.2.3, c, iii). - j.
+Have their instructor fitness test witnessed by the qualifying IE, no more than six months prior to instructor activation. - k.
 Submit final paperwork to GUE HQ (3.3.2.3, d).